Collapsible content

 The recommended environment temperature for charging is 6-35°C.Do not charge your robot in unfavorable temperatures, e.g. in heat exposure.

-Q7.What substances can the Tank series robots remove?
+Q7.What substances can the robot remove?

-Q7.What substances can the Tank series robots remove?
+Q7.What substances can the robot remove?

 Temperature: 43-95℉